Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

 ![successful validation confirmation](static/testing/htmlval.png) "Home Page HTML success."
+This had errors but they related to none html code on the landing page.

 ![Lighthouse Performance 77%, Accessibilty 89%, Best Practices 93%, SEO 100% on desktop](static/testing/lighthouse.png) "Lighthouse score for the websites user efficency."